Kong/docs.konghq.com/app/docs/0.6.x/admin-api.md

 ### Retrieve node status

-Retrieve usage information about a node, with some basic information about the connections being processed by the underlying nginx process.
-Because Kong is built on top of nginx, every existing nginx monitoring tool or agent can also be used.
+Retrieve usage information about a node, with some basic information about the connections being processed by the underlying nginx process, and the number of entities stored in the datastore collections (including plugin's collections).

+If you want to monitor the Kong process, since Kong is built on top of nginx, every existing nginx monitoring tool or agent can be used.

 #### Endpoint